tedneward/Azgaarnoth/Classes/Rogue/Spellthief.md

 # Roguish Archetype: Spellthief
 These rogues focus their skills and training on recognizing magical spells and stealing them from the caster.
 They then refocus that magical energy to power their own spells.

 ## Spellcasting
 When you reach 3rd level, you gain the ability to cast spells… as long as you can steal the magical energy from another caster.
-Good luck!

 ## Spell List
 You can choose one spell list from any of the following: Bard, Cleric, Druid, Sorcerer, Warlock, or Wizard.
 Once you have chosen a spell list, all the spells you cast will come from that spell list.